EnviroDIY/ModularSensors/README.md

 ## <a name="Basic"></a>Basic Senor and Variable Functions

 ### Functions Available for Each Sensor
-- **Constructor** - Each sensor has a unique constructor, the exact format of which is dependent on the indidual sensor.
+- **Constructor** - Each sensor has a unique constructor, the exact format of which is dependent on the individual sensor.
 - **getSensorName()** - This gets the name of the sensor and returns it as a string.
 - **getSensorLocation()** - This returns the data pin or other sensor installation information as a string.
 This is the location where the sensor is connected to the data logger, NOT the position of the sensor in the environment.
 - **setup()** - This "sets up" the sensor - setting up serial ports, etc required for the given sensor.
 This must always be called for each sensor within the "setup" loop of your Arduino program _before_ calling the variable setup.